Langley Steinert Sells 27,988 Shares of CarGurus, Inc. (NASDAQ:CARG) Stock

 - On Friday, August 27th, Langley Steinert sold 27,988 shares of CarGurus stock.
 The stock was sold at an average price of $30.47, for a total transaction of $852,794.36.

-CARG has been the topic of several research reports.
-Raymond James boosted their price target on shares of CarGurus from $34.00 to $38.00 and gave the company an “outperform” rating in a research report on Friday, August 6th.
-Royal Bank of Canada raised shares of CarGurus from a “sector perform” rating to an “outperform” rating and boosted their price target for the company from $34.00 to $40.00 in a research report on Thursday, August 26th.
-Needham & Company LLC reissued a “buy” rating and issued a $38.00 price target on shares of CarGurus in a research report on Thursday, August 26th.
-TheStreet raised shares of CarGurus from a “c+” rating to a “b-” rating in a research report on Monday, August 30th.
-Finally, Zacks Investment Research raised shares of CarGurus from a “sell” rating to a “hold” rating in a research report on Friday, July 16th.
-Three investment analysts have rated the stock with a hold rating and seven have assigned a buy rating to the stock.
-According to MarketBeat, the stock has an average rating of “Buy” and an average target price of $35.50.
+A number of analysts have recently weighed in on the stock.
+Raymond James upped their price target on shares of CarGurus from $34.00 to $38.00 and gave the stock an “outperform” rating in a research note on Friday, August 6th.
+Royal Bank of Canada raised shares of CarGurus from a “sector perform” rating to an “outperform” rating and increased their target price for the company from $34.00 to $40.00 in a research note on Thursday, August 26th.
+TheStreet raised shares of CarGurus from a “c+” rating to a “b-” rating in a research note on Monday, August 30th.
+Needham & Company LLC reissued a “buy” rating and set a $38.00 target price on shares of CarGurus in a research note on Thursday, August 26th.
+Finally, Zacks Investment Research raised shares of CarGurus from a “sell” rating to a “hold” rating in a research note on Friday, July 16th.
+Three investment analysts have rated the stock with a hold rating and seven have given a buy rating to the stock.
+Based on data from MarketBeat.com, CarGurus currently has an average rating of “Buy” and a consensus price target of $35.50.

-Several large investors have recently modified their holdings of the company.
-Lazard Asset Management LLC increased its holdings in shares of CarGurus by 16.5% in the 1st quarter.
-Lazard Asset Management LLC now owns 3,825 shares of the company’s stock worth $91,000 after buying an additional 541 shares during the last quarter.
-State Board of Administration of Florida Retirement System increased its holdings in shares of CarGurus by 2.6% in the 2nd quarter.
-State Board of Administration of Florida Retirement System now owns 25,912 shares of the company’s stock worth $680,000 after buying an additional 650 shares during the last quarter.
-New York State Common Retirement Fund increased its holdings in shares of CarGurus by 1.0% in the 2nd quarter.
-New York State Common Retirement Fund now owns 79,956 shares of the company’s stock worth $2,097,000 after buying an additional 756 shares during the last quarter.
-Malaga Cove Capital LLC increased its holdings in shares of CarGurus by 2.9% in the 2nd quarter.
-Malaga Cove Capital LLC now owns 28,502 shares of the company’s stock worth $748,000 after buying an additional 800 shares during the last quarter.
-Finally, Squarepoint Ops LLC increased its holdings in shares of CarGurus by 2.3% in the 1st quarter.
-Squarepoint Ops LLC now owns 40,570 shares of the company’s stock worth $967,000 after buying an additional 900 shares during the last quarter.
-78.49% of the stock is currently owned by hedge funds and other institutional investors.
+Large investors have recently modified their holdings of the stock.
+First Trust Advisors LP increased its stake in CarGurus by 24.4% in the 1st quarter.
+First Trust Advisors LP now owns 92,854 shares of the company’s stock valued at $3,720,000 after buying an additional 18,225 shares during the period.
+Amundi Pioneer Asset Management Inc. acquired a new position in CarGurus in the 1st quarter valued at approximately $296,000.
+Los Angeles Capital Management LLC increased its stake in CarGurus by 21.5% in the 1st quarter.
+Los Angeles Capital Management LLC now owns 38,267 shares of the company’s stock valued at $912,000 after buying an additional 6,772 shares during the period.
+IndexIQ Advisors LLC acquired a new position in CarGurus in the 1st quarter valued at approximately $400,000.
+Finally, Swiss National Bank increased its stake in CarGurus by 2.4% in the 1st quarter.
+Swiss National Bank now owns 193,600 shares of the company’s stock valued at $4,613,000 after buying an additional 4,600 shares during the period.
+Institutional investors and hedge funds own 78.49% of the company’s stock.

 Cargurus, Inc engages in the provision of online auto shopping.
 The firm offers proprietary technology, search algorithms and data analytics to analyze new and used car listings.
 It operates through the following segments: United States and International.
 The United States segment derives revenues from marketplace subscriptions, advertising services and other revenues from customers within the United States.